 Dance Department Advising

-Each freshmen cohort is assigned a faculty advisor who works with the group until graduation.
-In their first year, all dance majors receive targeted advising from Karen McShane-Hellenbrand.
-Faculty advisors assist students in choosing classes, evaluating their degree path, and assessing their artistic and academic progress.
-Students undergo a yearly review with a faculty panel to assess the student’s progress in their degree program.
-Faculty advisors in the department include: Kate Corby, Andrea Harris, Li Chiao-Ping, Marlene Skog, Chris Walker and Jin-Wen Yu.
+Each freshmen cohort is assigned a faculty mentor who guides their artistic and academic progress until graduation.
+All dance majors receive targeted advising from Karen McShane-Hellenbrand, who assists students in choosing classes and evaluating their degree path.
+Students undergo a yearly review with a faculty panel that provides feedback on their progress in the degree program.
+Faculty mentors in the department include Kate Corby, Andrea Harris, Duane Lee Holland Jr., Li Chiao-Ping, Marlene Skog, Chris Walker, Jin-Wen Yu, and Natalie Zervou.

-Advising in dance is handled through the dance department, 608-262-1691, 125 Lathrop Hall, 1050 University Avenue.
+Advising in dance is primarily conducted through the dance department, 608-262-1691, 125 Lathrop Hall, 1050 University Avenue.
 Students also meet with advisors in the School of Education Student Services office regarding other course requirements and concerns, see below.
 Current students can schedule an appointment online through the Starfish app in MyUW.
 Appointments can also be made by calling 608-262-2651, via email at firstname.lastname@example.org, or just stop by 139 Education Building when the office reopens.

 General School of Education Advising

 Dedicated to supporting and promoting student success, the School of Education Student Services office coordinates a number of student-related services for prospective and current School of Education students in all programs.
 Student Services staff offer support in academic advising, career advising, mentoring and advocacy for underrepresented and international students, requirements monitoring, interpreting academic policy, and more.
 Students in the School of Education are encouraged to make Student Services a vital part of their academic and employment journey.